- Academic Calendar

 - The Veteran Certifying Official will contact the instructor to find out when the last day of attendance was.
 This may create a debt to the USDVA.
 Incompletes must be completed in accordance to the rules of the university.
 If the Incomplete grade changes to an F the Veteran Certifying Official will contact the instructor to find out the last day of attendance and this will be reported to the USDVA.

-You may be able to receive benefits for up to two semesters as a non-degree student while you are applying to a degree program at Metropolitan State University.
+You may be able to receive benefits for up to two semesters as a non-degree seeking student while you are applying to a degree program at Metropolitan State University.

 You must state the same educational objective (program) in making application to both Metropolitan State University and the Veterans Administration.
 If you change your program, please fill out: